rudra012/crudl-example-django/README.md

 # crudl django example
-DISCLAIMER: FIXME XXX.
+DISCLAIMER: This is a preliminary, sketchy and incomplete documentation.
 This example mainly shows how to use crudl.
 It is not intended for development on crudl itself.

 ## TOC
 * [About](#about)